raspberrypilearning/getting-started-with-the-pico/en/step_3.md

 title: Thonny on the Raspberry Pi

 ---
-- Thonny come preinstalled on Raspberry Pi OS, but may need updating to the latest version.
+- Thonny comes preinstalled on Raspberry Pi OS, but may need updating to the latest version.
 - Open a terminal window, either by clicking the icon in the top left of the screen or by simultaneously pressing Ctrl+Alt+T.
 - Type the following into the window, to update your OS and Thonny.